 Ron put me on increasingly difficult and technical horses who required a lot of skill to get over fences.
 He said he would exorcise my previous trainer's ingrained bad habits one way or another.
 (Lol!)
 He gave me the tools to later be able to train by myself for years (I didn't find trainers of his caliber until I moved to the US) and to be able to figure out a horse within a few minutes of mounting up.

 The one thing he yelled the most when I was approaching a fence?
 (You can see in the Sunlight photo why...)

 "WAIT FOR THE JUMP!!"

-And that's why I gave the blog that name, and why I gave it back it's original name, even though Lily and I don't jump.
-It applies to the patience you need to properly train a horse; it applies to dressage, to the time it takes to develop a horse correctly so they can do the following moves on the training scale; it applies to rehabbing your horse step by step while allowing her to heal; it applies to taking the time to do long slow distance with your possible endurance horse to put a baseline fitness on her; it applies to quiet days in the ER as a vet tech waiting for the next emergency to come in through the door; it applies to waiting for your patient to adjust to the changes you made to his anesthesia before trying to make further changes; it applies to allowing things to fall into place so you can get to where you want to be next.
-As a rider, as a couple, as a professional.
+And that's why I gave the blog that name, even though it's not even really about horses.
+It's because it applies to everything: to the quiet days in the ER as a vet tech waiting for the next emergency to come in through the door; it applies to waiting for your patient to adjust to the changes you made to his anesthesia before trying to make further changes; it applies to slowly increasing mileage or speed day by day, week by week, in order to clock in longer runs soundly; it applies to locking your hands around a heavy barbell and pulling up slowly, patiently, knowing that your body is going to be able to complete the lift; it applies to allowing things to fall into place so you can get to where you want to be next.
+As a rider, as a partner, as an athlete, as a professional.
 It applies to everything in life.
 Sometimes you can't bulldoze your way through things; sometimes you've already done everything you can, and you just have to sit back and wait for it to come.

 See the distance, sit back, and let the jump come to you.